 What does the hadith "In it is a cure for everything except death" mean?

 There are a number of hadith pertaining to Black Seed and Hijama etc that state: "In it is a cure for everything except death."
 So why do these remedies not cure cancer, diabetes and all the illnesses in the world?

-This is a common question for most people but what we should know is that if something does not seem right in the Qur'an and Sunnah, it's not the Qur'an or Sunnah but usually our understanding of it.
-I would remind our readers to be careful when things are translated from Arabic to another language, in this case English and always try to return to the original Arabic to resolve any issues.
-In regards to these hadith the Prophet (saw) did not say "Al shifa" rather the Arabic word 'Shifa' (cure) came without the definite article which means that it is an indefinite word that covers most cures.
-This means that the Black Seed contains a benefit that contributes to the cure of every disease.
+This is a common question for many people and the basic answer is that it is an expression used in the Arabic language to mean that it is a very good thing.
+Similar to the English expression "the best thing since sliced bread".
+So in these terms the expression was used to say it's so good that only death could defeat it etc. Technically speaking in these hadith the Prophet (saw) did not say "Al Shifa" rather the Arabic word 'Shifa' (cure) came without the definite article ("Al"), which means that it is an indefinite word that is used generally for most cures.
+This means that the Black Seed contains a benefit that generally contributes to the cure of many diseases.
 However some people may misunderstand the translation and end up confusing themselves as well as others.
 From a medical point of view, these remedies contribute to the total cure - and not that they are the total cure themselves alone.
 For example Black Seed strengthens the immune system and so if the immune system is strengthened so will your bodies resilience against disease.
-Similarly, Hijama removes chemical impurities from the body and if this is done on a regular basis as recommended in the Sunnah, then it greatly reduces the likelihood of diseases gaining a permanent hold in your body.
-So the correct understanding of the hadith is that these remedies contain a benefit that contribute to the cure (shifa) of every disease.

 So is Black Seed oil useless?